mlswg/mls-protocol/draft-barnes-mls-protocol.md

 } GroupAdd;
 ~~~~~

-A group member generates such a message by requesting from the cache
+A group member generates such a message by requesting from the directory
 a UserInitKey for the user to be added.
 The new participant processes the
 message together with the private key corresponding to the
 UserInitKey to initialize his state as follows: